 24. Portuguese food is all about slow cooking

-Spending time around the cooking pots, while sipping some wine, gossiping with our moms, and waiting for the meat to roast or the clams to open.
+Spending time around the cooking pots, while sipping some wine, gossiping with our moms and aunts, and waiting for the meat to roast or the clams to open.
 Portuguese food is all about patience.

 25. We defend tooth and nail our gastronomy (literally), come what may!